herrera-ignacio/architect-handbook/redux/introduction/README.md

 ![redux flow](https://redux.js.org/assets/images/ReduxDataFlowDiagram-49fa8c3968371d9ef6f2a1486bd40a26.gif)

+* Initial setup
+  * Redux store is created using a root reducer function.

+  * Store calls the root reducer once, and saves the return value as its initial `state`.

+  * When UI is first rendered, UI components access the current state of the Redux store, and use that data to decide what to render.
+They also subscribe to any future store updates so they can know if the state has changed.

+* Updates
+  * Something happens in the app, such as a user clicking a button.

+  * The app code dispatches an action to the Redux store.

+  * The store runs the reducer function again the previous `state` and the current `action`, and saves the return value as the new `state`.

+  * The store notifies all parts of the UI that are subscribed that the store has been updated.

+  * Each UI component that needs data from the store checks to see if the parts of the state they need have changed.

+  * Each component that sees its data has changed forces a re-render with the new data, so it can update what's shown on the screen.

 ### Immutability

 In order to update values immutably, your code must make _copies_ of existing objects/arrays, and then modify the copies. __Redux expects that all state updates are done immutably__.